Tambua-WomenInTech-Blog/womenintechblog/README.md

 ### Developing on Docker

-In certain scenarios, runing `npm install` or `yarn install` may fail due to a set of unknown errors (node-gyp,sharp...etc) in that case it is safe to test your site on Docker.
+In certain scenarios, running `npm install` or `yarn install` may fail due to a set of unknown errors (node-gyp,sharp...etc) in that case it is safe to test your site on Docker.

 To do so,follow the simple steps below